High-order Accurate Inference on Manifolds: High-order Accurate Inference Using Extremum Estimators

 We now move on to investigate how to quantify the uncertainty given a single coordinate of $\theta_0$ under the chart $R_{\hat \theta_n}$.
 Before presenting our algorithm for constructing confidence intervals on a single coordinate, here we would like to discuss further the insight into why inference on a single coordinate of the true parameter is an even more difficult task beyond establishing certain asymptotics in Euclidean cases.

-\subparagraph{Intractability of Local Charts on Riemannian Geometry.}
+\subparagraph*{Intractability of Local Charts on Riemannian Geometry}

 A natural approach to inference is to establish specific asymptotics of the targeted quantities under a specific coordinate chart $\tilde R$, namely, the limiting distribution of $\tilde R(\theta_0)$ where $\tilde{R}$ represents a coordinate chart centered at some location $\theta'$ that could depend on the data.
-However, this local Euclidean viewpoint introduces some extra intractability, as the basis $\{\tilde e_i\}$ induced by the chart $\tilde R$ we use is usually related to the samples themselves, which cooperate some complicated dependency with the asymptotic normality of $\pi_{\{T_{\theta_0 \rightarrow \theta'}e_i\}} \circ \Log_{\theta'}(\theta_0)$, and consequently deter the expected limit distribution.
+However, this local Euclidean viewpoint introduces some extra intractability, as the basis $\{\tilde e_i\}$ induced by the chart $\tilde R$ we use is usually related to the samples themselves, which are intertwined with some complicated dependency, and consequently deter the expected limit distribution.
 Notably, the cooperated dependency varies across different manifolds, making it challenging to derive a general inference procedure for a single coordinate.

-Consider, for instance, the fixed-rank matrices manifold and the SVD-based retraction in Example \ref{example: fixed-rank matrices manifold}, which is elaborated on later.
+Consider, for instance, the fixed-rank matrix manifold and the SVD-based retraction in Example \ref{example: fixed-rank matrices manifold}, which is elaborated on later.
 Suppose that all the nonzero singular values of the ground truth $\theta_0$ are identical.
 In this scenario, the vector field induced by the first coordinate\footnote{The first coordinate refers to the top left entry of $\mb A$ for a tangent vector $\mb Z = \mb U\left[ \right]\mb V\t$.} of the charts is not even differentiable.
 This non-differentiability results in the limiting distribution of the studentized version of $\big(R_{\hat\theta_n}^{-1}(\theta_0)\big)_1$ deviating significantly from the standard Gaussian distribution, even with a large sample size, as shown in Figure~\ref{fig: counterexample}.